 Example of the help text

-The following are examples of this:
+The following are examples of data modeling:

 - Adding trace columns (added on/by, changed on/by) to all tables and display on a separate tab in the user interfaces.

 - Add an update counter column to tables which are updated.

 - Create indices on standard forms of the user interfaces

 As soon as a meta procedure is added, the aspect is automatically added and requires no more maintenance if the model is modified or extended.
 SQL code must be programmed once for each meta procedure and requires knowledge of the Software Factory metadata and its concepts.

 Development and Testing